broadinstitute/gatk/scripts/variantstore/beta_docs/gvs-quickstart.md

 ### What data does it require as input?

-The GVS workflow takes in reblocked single sample GVCF files and their corresponding index files as `input_vcfs` and `input_vcf_indexes`, respectively.
+- unblocked single sample GVCF files (`input_vcfs`)
+- GVCF index files (`input_vcf_indexes`)

+Example GVCF and index files in the Data tab of the [GVS beta workspace](LINK_TO_WORKSPACE) are hosted in a public Google bucket and links are provided in the sample data table.

 While the GVS workflow has been tested with 100,000 single sample GVCF files as input, only datasets of up to 10,000 files are being used for beta testing.

-Example GVCF and index files in the Data tab of the [GVS beta workspace](LINK_TO_WORKSPACE) are hosted in a public Google bucket and links are provided in the sample data table.

 ### What does it return as output?